-When you use the perfect words and phrases in your marketing copy you can connect with your ideal clients and customers in a deep way.
+When you use the perfect words and phrases in your marketing copy, you can connect with your ideal clients and customers in a deep way.
 But choosing those perfect words is not that easy.
-But, the key to create the best marketing copy is right in front of you every time you work with one of your clients or customers?
+However, the key to create the best marketing copy is right in front of you every time you work with one of your clients or customers.

-Role-playing enabled us to create an amazingly rich and compelling list words and phrases that we then used in her website copy.
-I call this list, Power Words.
+Role-playing enabled us to create an amazingly rich and compelling list of words and phrases that we then used in her website copy.
+I call this list: Your Power Words.

 Website copy that sounds just like you is phenomenal at making a connection with your ideal clients online.
-Would you like your website copy to sound just like you do in person?
+Would you like your website to connect?
 If your answer is yes, check out the tips I put together below.

 Here we go:

 4 Tips to Connect with Your Ideal Clients on Your Website & in Your Marketing